-Thanks to a success rate of over 98% on more than 300 monoclonal antibody generations, ProteoGenix is able to offer the strongest guarantees on the market for hybridoma development.
-Sharing this success with you by proposing the charge only upon success in your application and in your hands makes us particularly proud!
+Owing to a success rate of over 98% on more than 500 monoclonal antibody production projects, ProteoGenix is able to offer the strongest guarantees on the market for hybridoma development.
+We are sharing this success with you by only requesting payment once your application is successful and has been handed over to you.
+Being able to offer this high level of guarantee makes us particularly proud!

-You test purified antibodies and pay only if you are satisfied!
-Best guarantees on the market!
+Test purified antibodies and only pay if you are satisfied!
+The best guarantees on the market!

 High success rate

 More than 300 monoclonal antibody generation and over 98% success rate!

 Protein, peptide, DNA immunization… We carry out all types of immunization strategies!

 ProteoGenix applies the highest ethical standards and is committed to the ethical use of animals science.

 Developing a diagnostic tool?
 Flow cytometry, Sandwich ELISA, IHC, IF, IP, WB… Your antibody is guaranteed in the application of your choice!